olliw42/mLRS-docu/docs/E77_EASYSOLDER.md

 **Important: Every time that you power a board you should ensure that there is an antenna connected otherwise you risk damaging the RF section.**

 - Download and install [STM32CubeProgrammer](https://www.st.com/en/development-tools/stm32cubeprog.html)
-- Connect your ST-Link to the 3V3, GND, SWD, and SWCLK pins on the board
+- Connect your ST-Link to the 3V3, GND, SWD, and SWCLK pins on the board (image below)
     - Refer to the diagrams above
     - Some ST-Link boards provide power and some do not - ensure the board is powered
 - Launch STM32CubeProgrammer and select ST-Link as the connection method, click connect